Gabaldonlab/jloh/README.md

 ```
  -- Extraction
+    g2g                 Align two genomes to find regions that should carry SNPs
     extract             Extract LOH blocks from VCF, BAM and FASTA files
     filter              Filter extracted LOH blocks
     intersect           Perform intersection/removal operations with output files
     chimeric            Extract genes featuring LOH blocks from different haplotypes
-    g2g                 Align two genomes to find regions that should carry SNPs

  -- Calculations
     stats               Estimate heterozygous and homozygous SNP statistics
     junctions           Calculate number of block-to-block junctions over the genome

- -- Simulations
+ -- Simulation
     sim                 Simulate a divergent copy of a genome/protein sequence(s)

+ -- Visualization
+    plot                Make an LOH propensity plot from "extract" output file(s)

 ```

-## Modules detailed description
+# Modules detailed description

+## Extraction tools

 ### JLOH extract

 This is the most important module of JLOH.
 Its functions are well described in the figure on the top.
-It is used to extract LOH blocks starting from VCF, BAM, and FASTA files.
-Detailed information on this algorithm functioning [can be found here](docs/EXTRACT.md).
+It is used to extract LOH blocks starting from VCF, BAM, and FASTA file(s).
+Detailed information on how this algorithm works [can be found here](docs/EXTRACT.md).

 **Output**

-`jloh extract` functions in two modes (hybrid, and default).
+`jloh extract` functions in two modes (default and hybrid).
 In default mode, it produces these output files:

 | Output file                 | Description |
 |-----------------------------|-|